 My interest in weather makes me take on a global perspective.
 Something so beautiful and alluring can also be unbelievably cruel as we all too often see.
 Imagine then how hard it was for our ancestors without access to the food, medicines and machines that keep us breathing.
 It takes reliable energy to sustain life.

 Having previously read summaries of scientific papers and quotes churned out by the web of the faithful, I actually started reading the source material for myself.
-The more I read (and I read a lot) the more I realised we were being lied to so the slime infested likes of Al Gore and the Green Mafia can line their pockets preaching do as I say, not as I do, or simply for me, not for thee.
+The more I read, and boy did I read a lot, the more I realised we were being lied to so the slime infested likes of Al Gore and the Green Mafia Machine could line their pockets, changing nothing whilst preaching do as I say, not as I do, for Me, not for thee.

 Every weather event is an opportunity to peddle a cult green religion and climate sin upon us.
 That annoys me.
 Weather is one of the few neutral conversational topics allowed in Britain and now it’s loaded where you can barely mention a slightly unusual event without someone saying it’s ‘climate change’ – even from those who have walked the earth long enough to know better, but such is the power of a great lie repeated.

 This is all a horrible joke.
 Let me pause and note that I have never been more confused than I have been over the past year by all the fraud and all these bizarre junk studies.
 It’s disorienting.
 This can’t be what science is.
 Science is this precious, wondrous thing.
 It’s arguably the best thing humans do.
 Political ideology is eating science alive.
 This collapse of integrity, the incredibly bold acts of fraud and scientific authorities’ attempts to protect that fraud, the apparent lack of serious peer review and of even minimal methodological standards, this is all a disaster.
 Science can’t be this.
 Politics is just killing us right now.
 Politics is acid on science.
 It always has been.
 But I think our era is more political than many other eras.
 I think the the influence of political ideology in academia is at a historic peak.